Georgia family demands arrests 2 months after son shot dead

 The runner crosses the road to pass the pickup on the passenger side, then crosses back in front of the truck.
 A gunshot sounds, and the video shows the runner grappling with a man in the street over what appears to be a shotgun or rifle.
 A second shot can be heard, and the runner can be seen punching the man.
 A third shot is fired at point-blank range.
 The runner staggers a few feet and falls face down.

-The Georgia Bureau of Investigation is now investigating the shooting after Durden requested the agency’s help, GBI spokeswoman Nelly Miles said.
+The Georgia Bureau of Investigation got involved Wednesday after Durden requested the agency’s help.
+GBI Director Vic Reynolds said he assigned three supervisory-level agents to the case.

+“I realize that emotions are running high in this community and they’re running high throughout this state,” Reynolds said in statement.
+“And the last thing anyone wants to do is extend us any patience.
+But I also realize that this investigation must be done correctly.”

+Georgia law says a person can kill in self-defense “only if he or she reasonably believes that such force is necessary to prevent death or great bodily injury … or to prevent the commission of a forcible felony.”
+The law also says a person who provokes an attack or acts as “the aggressor” can’t claim self-defense.

+Merritt, the attorney for Arbery’s mother, said the U.S. Justice Department should also investigate the death as a hate crime.

+“The FBI has said it’s assisting,” said Justice Department spokesman Matt Lloyd, “and as is standard protocol we look forward to working with them should information come to light of a potential federal violation.”

 Republican Gov. Brian Kemp late Tuesday threw his support behind that probe.
-He posted on Twitter: “Georgians deserve answers.
+He tweeted: “Georgians deserve answers.
 State law enforcement stands ready to ensure justice is served.”

 Georgia Attorney General Chris Carr, also a Republican, spoke out as well.